 I typically will place the gummy bear breast implant over the muscle if someone has animation deformity.
 This will reduce the movement of the implant when the patient is moving and flexing.
 Bodybuilders and other patients that are at risk of animation deformity I may also place the implant over the muscle during their breast augmentation to avoid this issue.

 There are pros and cons to both a subglandular and submuscular placement of the breast implant.
-It is important to discuss both of these options during your consultation with your Board-Certified Plastic Surgeon.
+It is important to discuss both of these options during your consultation with your Board-Certified Plastic Surgeon, or contact us today.
 The highly cohesive breast implants have given patients and plastic surgeons more flexibility in the placement of the breast implant.